elena-krismer/mkply/README.md

 # mkply

-Create a Spotify Playlist.
+Create a Spotify Playlist for yourself or a joint playlist with your friends.

 This package is a wrapper around [Spotipy](https://github.com/plamere/spotipy).

 ## Installation